Pipeline Facility Core

 Navigator: Dr. Kristi Hoffman, Baylor College of Medicine

-- Untargeted Virome Amplicon Sequencing Metagenome and Complete Genome Sequencing
+- DNA and RNA Extraction; Targeted Amplicon Sequencing; Untargeted Virome Amplicon Sequencing; Metagenome and Complete Genome Sequencing; Qualitative PCR; Data Analysis

 Mouse Metabolism and Phenotyping